wesleytian/blog/content/2019/microsoft.md

 ### Part 3 - Wait, What?

 [08-16-2018] <span style="color:red"> Recruiter #1</span>: **"We’re excited to have you come to Redmond, WA for the Full-time SWE [Software Engineering]" [sic]**

 *Full-time?
 That's a typo, right?* <br>

-I was pretty sure that I was still being interviewed for an internship role because that's what I applied for and my graduation date was more than a year in advance with a whole summer in between now and then.
+I was almost certain that I was still being interviewed for an internship role because that's what I applied for and my graduation date was more than a year in advance with a whole summer in between now and then.
 Even if it was for a full-time position, I had little interest in working for Microsoft at the time so I thought the free trip and interview experience would be good practice for interviewing at other companies.

 [08-17-2018] <span style="color:blue">Me</span>: Sent email asking some questions <br>
 [08-18-2018] <span style="color:blue">Me</span>: Fly to Seattle <br>